bluecube/codecad/Readme.md

   - [ ] Separate translation only and rotation only transformations
   - [ ] Separate 2d transformations
   - [ ] Turn sphere and circle rotations into no-ops
+  - [ ] Convert 90° rotations to vector component shuffling and negations (related to flip primitive)
 - Things to model with it
   - [ ] _mystery project_ (NACA airfoils, meshed internal structure)
   - [ ] Box generator (Assemblies)
   - [ ] Involute gears
+  - [ ] Mecha generator